wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

    This document details the wiring of a basic electronics board for bench-top testing.

-   Some images shown in this section reflect the setup for a Robot Control System using Victor SPX Motor Controllers.
+   Some images shown in this section reflect the setup for a Robot Control System using SPARK or SPARK MAX Motor Controllers.
 Wiring diagram and layout should be similar for other motor controllers.
 Where appropriate, two sets of images are provided to show connections using controllers with and without integrated wires.

 Overview
 --------